Are you searching for new ways to inject some life into the teaching of your novels?

 Encouraging Students to Draw Connections Between Classic Novels and Current Events

-By asking open-ended questions, such as “How do the themes in the novel relate to what’s happening in the world today?” or “Can you think of any current events that relate to the issues in the novel?” teachers can prompt students to think critically and make meaningful connections.
+By posing questions like “How do the novel’s themes relate to current events?” or “Can you link any recent news to the novel’s issues?” teachers can encourage students to think deeply and draw meaningful connections.

 Importance of Promoting Critical Thinking Skills Through Non-Fiction Reading